Michelle Sloper

-Michelle (Shelly) Sloper is an Associate Professor of Evaluation Practice for the Claremont Evaluation Center (CEC) at Claremont Graduate University (CGU) and Co-Director of YDEval (www.ydeval.com) working remotely from a small town in Alaska.
+Michelle (Shelly) Sloper is an Associate Professor of Evaluation Practice for the Claremont Evaluation Center (CEC) at Claremont Graduate University (CGU) and Co-Director of YDEval (www.ydeval.com) splitting her time between Claremont, CA and Haines, Alaska.
 Sloper received her PhD in Positive Developmental Psychology and Evaluation from Claremont Graduate University in 2016.
 Her academic journey at CGU was shaped by an appreciation of the Positive Youth Development (PYD) perspective and the Applied Development Science (ADS) movement.

 Sloper strives to make evaluation useful for her organizational partners and responsive to their needs.
 Building collaborative relationships with youth-serving organizations is the first step in changing attitudes toward evaluation and promoting the value of evaluation as an important tool for decision-making and continuous quality improvement, as opposed to accountability.

-When Sloper is not at her desk, she enjoys being outside enjoying the majesty of small town Alaska (Haines, Alaska: population 2,600), paddle boarding with friends, reading fiction novels, listening to podcasts on long walks, spending time with her family (especially her four incredible nieces), and serving as a School Board Member for the Haines Borough School District.
+When Sloper is not at her desk, she enjoys being outside, paddle boarding with friends, reading fiction novels, listening to podcasts on long walks, spending time with her family (especially her four incredible nieces), and serving as a School Board Member for the Haines Borough School District.
 In 2017, Sloper was awarded the Alumni Emerging Leader Award from the University of Alaska Anchorage.

 Berry, T., Bhaskara, S., Sloper, M., Polivy, R., & Thomas, M. (2023).
 Recruitment and Retention of Girls in Sports: The Critical Role of Parent Engagement.
 Claremont Evaluation Center, Claremont Graduate University: Claremont, CA. Retrieved from: